yourcodesucks/celo-monorepo/packages/contractkit/README.md

 - StableToken
 - Validators

-## A Note About Contract Addressestesttt
+## A Note About Contract Addressestestttt

 Celo Core Contracts addresses, can be obtained by looking at the `Registry` contract.
 That's actually how `kit` obtain them.